Back to Open Courses

 This event is for experienced policy makers or those looking to build on existing knowledge of the policy making process.
 Participants will explore:

-• the increasing link between policy and project management
+• Delve into the critical interplay between policy frameworks and project management excellence.

 Agenda